From a closed ecosystem, primarily confined to specific ‘touristy’ locations, the hospitality industry has come a long way.

 A PMS lets you know insights and analytics that could be used to impact revenue.

-For better understanding, why don’t you go ahead and ask for a
+For better understanding, why don’t you go ahead and book a consultation.

 When your website is powered by a booking engine and other technologies, it allows your guests to conveniently book a room.